 Above is our concept for Ebenezer Stone's Bicycle.
 He was a stable lad at Stourhead who made a bike before 1914 but lost both legs in the war.
 Below is the Bike and below that is a detail of the finished work.

-The installation Arcadia to Armageddon below is a 3D mural, about ten metres wide, showing the transition of a rural peaceful landscape into a desolate battlefield full.
-In the middle is a life sized horse he is ploughing a peaceful field while his head is in a gas mask as he heads into war.
+The installation Arcadia to Armageddon below was a 3D mural, about ten metres wide, showing the transition of a rural peaceful landscape into a desolate battlefield full.
+In the middle is a life sized horse ploughing a peaceful field while his head is in a gas mask as he heads into war.
 To the left are bright flowers and bees, to the right a scorched landscape of burnt tree stumps and blackened gnarled detritus.

 Below are some images of soldiers and camels in the Middle East campaigns courtesy of the Keep Military Museum Dorchester, Dorset.
 It has excellent exhibits about the Dorset Yeomanry and World War 1.